 Intelligent systems research

 The automotive industry is undergoing its most significant revolution in 100 years.
-Complete intelligent systems sit at the heart of a vision for a 30% growth in revenue opportunities, along with increased automotive security and efficiency.
+Executives and leaders told us that intelligent systems sit at the center of a vision for a 30% growth in revenue opportunities.

 The Need to Act